Nation state: United Kingdom

 The United Kingdom is an unusual example of a nation state due to its "countries within a country".
 The United Kingdom is formed by the union of England, Scotland, Wales and Northern Ireland, but it is a unitary state formed initially by the merger of two independent kingdoms, the Kingdom of England (which already included Wales) and the Kingdom of Scotland, but the Treaty of Union (1707) that set out the agreed terms has ensured the continuation of distinct features of each state, including separate legal systems and separate national churches.

 In 2003, the British Government described the United Kingdom as "countries within a country".
 While the Office for National Statistics and others describe the United Kingdom as a "nation state", others, including a then Prime Minister, describe it as a "multinational state", and the term Home Nations is used to describe the four national teams that represent the four nations of the United Kingdom (England, Northern Ireland, Scotland, Wales).
 Some refer to it as a "Union State".

-There has been academic debate over whether the United Kingdom can be legally dissolved, as it is recognized internationally as a single nation state.

-English law jurist A.V.
-Dicey wrote from an English legal perspective that the question is based on whether the legislation giving rise to the union (the Union with Scotland Act), one of the two pieces of legislation which created the state, can be repealed.

-Dicey claimed because the Law of England does not acknowledge the word "unconstitutional", as a matter of English law it can be repealed.
-He also stated any tampering with the Acts of Union 1707 would be political madness..

-However, this statement is widely considered baseless due to the role that devolution has played during the early part of the 21st Century.

-The United Kingdom is better poised constitutionally than other current states to break up, being composed of four national identities with respective associated extant national (or provincial) parliaments.

-Also noted by historians is that the Republic of Ireland successfully separated as an independent nation during the 20th Century without "political madness" ensuing.